 There are a few formations that look a lot like benches.

 In my best Church Lady voice, "How conveeenient..."
 I don't think there's any argument that many of the interesting aspects in this cave have been heavily modified by people throughout history.
+The least of which is the fact that the floor of this cave is remarkably clear of rock, which in and of itself is a rarity and very unnatural.

 There are a number of these smaller holes throughout the cave, all mostly clean inside.